-Access and design 3.3 What disability access and design features do the units (i.e. no external or internal steps or stairs) in $oxtimes$ all $oxtimes$ some units and the village contain? $oximes$ Alternatively, a ramp, elevator or lift allows entry into $\Box$ all $oximes$ some units oximes Step-free (hobless) shower in $oximes$ all $oximes$ some units $\boxtimes$ Width of doorways allow for wheelchair access in $\square$ all $\square$ some units $oximes$ Toilet is accessible in a wheelchair in $oximes$ all $\oximes$ some units ☑ Other key features in the units or village that cater for people with disability or assist residents to age in place Handrails in wet areas/Toilets, Nurse Call pull cords in wet areas, red button nurse call switches in bedrooms ☐ None Part 4 - Parking for resi dents and visitors 4.1 What car parking ⊠ General car parking for residents in the village in the village is available for Restrictions on resident's car parking include: residents?
+3.3 What disability access and design oximes Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in $oximes$ all $oximes$ some units features do the units and the village contain? $oxtimes$ Alternatively, a ramp, elevator or lift allows entry into \Box all $oxtimes$ some units ⊠ Step-free (hobless) shower in □ all □ some units oximes Width of doorways allow for wheelchair access in $oximes$ all $oximes$ some units ☑ Toilet is accessible in a wheelchair in ☑ all ☐ some units ☑ Other key features in the units or village that cater for people with disability or assist residents to age in place Handrails in wet areas/Toilets, Nurse Call pull cords in wet areas, red button nurse call switches in bedrooms ☐ None Part 4 - Parking for resi dents and visitors 4.1 What car parking ☐ General car parking for residents in the village in the village is available for Restrictions on resident's car parking include: residents?
 There are 33 car parks in the Village.
-There are so car parks in the vinage.
-4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking Visitors are required to park in car parks designated for visitors. restrictions include Access to visitor parking inside the village is between 6.00am and 6.00pm Part 5 - Planning and de evelopment 5.1 Is construction or development of the Year village construction started2006 village complete? ☐ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 development or proposed development, including the final Additional seven (7) x two (2) bedroom retirement village units, single story.
-Anticipated to commence in October 2023 with an estimated completion date in late February 2024 number and types of units and any new facilities.
-Development Approval Reference Number MCUC/2016/4234/A 5.3 Redevelopment plan under the Retirement Villages Is there an approved redevelopment plan for the village under the Retirement Villages Act?
-Act 1999 ⊠ Yes □ No Short description of the redevelo pment plan Additional seven (7) x two (2) bedro oom retirement village units, single n date for the redevelopment plan Redevelopment Plan Approved b by residents 11/8/2021 The Retirement Villages Act may require a written redevelopment for certain types of redevelopment of the village and this is differe a development approval.
-A redevelopment plan must be approve the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Dig Economy.
-Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently ☑ Medical consultation room available to residents: ⊠ Arts and crafts room ⊠ Restaurant x 2 ☐ Auditorium ☐ Shop ⊠ BBQ area outdoors ☐ Swimming pool [indoor / outdoor] ⊠ Billiards room [heated / not heated] □ Bowling green [indoor/outdoor] ⊠ Separate lounge in community centre ☐ Business centre (e.g. computers, printers, internet access) ☐ Spa [indoor / outdoor] [heated / not heated ☐ Storage area for boats / caravans ☐ Chapel / prayer room ☐ Tennis court [full/half] ☐ Communal laundries ⊠ Village bus or transport ☐ Community room or centre □ Workshop □ Dining room
+4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking Visitors are required to park in car parks designated for visitors. restrictions include Access to visitor parking inside the village is between 6.00am and 6.00pm Part 5 - Planning and de evelopment 5.1 Is construction or development of the Year village construction started village complete? ☐ Fully developed / completed ⊠ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Provide details and timeframe of development or proposed development, Additional seven (7) x two (2) bedroom retirement village units, single story.
+Anticipated to commence in February 2026 with an estimated completion date in late July 2026. including the final number and types of units and any new facilities Development Approval Reference Number MCUC/2016/4234/C

+5.3 Redevelopment plan under the Retirement Villages Act 1999 nent plan for the village under the Short description of the redevelo opment plan Additional seven (7) x two (2) bedroom retirement village units, single story Declaration date for the redevelo ppment plan Redevelopment Plan Approved b oy residents 11/8/2021 for certain types of redevelopme a development approval.
+A rede the residents of the village (by a retirement Villages Act may require a written redevelopment plan rtain types of redevelopment of the village and this is different to elopment approval.
+A redevelopment plan must be approved by sidents of the village (by a special resolution at a residents ng) or by the Department of Communities, Housing and Digital Note: see notice at end of docur development approval document • • Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: ⊠ Arts and crafts room ⊠ Restaurant ☐ Auditorium ☐ Shop ⊠ BBQ area outdoors ☐ Swimming pool [indoor / outdoor] Billiards room [heated / not heated] ⊠ Bowling green [indoor/outdoor] ⊠ Separate lounge in community centre ☐ Business centre (e.g. computers, printers, internet access) ☐ Spa [indoor / outdoor] [heated / not heated ☐ Chapel / prayer room Storage area for boats / caravans ☐ Communal laundries ☐ Tennis court [full/half] ⊠ Village bus or transport ☐ Community room or centre ☐ Workshop ☑ Dining room Other [specify] ⊠ Gardens